 Wray had been ‘at home’ little more than six months on routine duties when he joined a special War Office committee which kept him in England for a further 18 months.
 During this time he and Mary had another daughter, Louise.
 At that point they lived in Cambridge Street, Pimlico.

 In 1859, Guatemala and Britain negotiated the Wyke-Aycinena Treaty regarding the historically disputed area of Guatemala and the British settlement in the Bay of Honduras.
 The treaty stated that Guatemala would recognise British sovereignty over the region and formed the modern day boundary lines of Belize.
 In January 1860 Henry was sent to the region as the Major Boundary Commissioner.
 On 13th May 1861 he and his Guatemalan counterpart signed the map depicting the boundary between the regions.
 He was also charged with surveying a road to link the coast of British Honduras to Guatemala City.
-This involved surveying, mapping and erecting limestone pyramids to mark the agreed border though challenging terrain with a hostile population.
+This involved surveying, mapping and erecting limestone pyramids to mark the agreed border through challenging terrain with a hostile population.

 Wray’s return from Central America was followed by two months at the Foreign Office in Whitehall – undoubtedly debriefing the events in Belize.
 During his time away, Mary spent at least some of her time in St Leonards-on-Sea, near Hastings with the infant Louise.
 The two older girls, Mary and Catherine were boarding at a girl’s ‘seminary’ in Kingston, Surrey.
 Wray was then posted to Hythe, Kent for just over two years where he was involved in the design and construction of the Royal Engineers’ camp buildings.
 During their time in Hythe, their son Charles Drinkwater was born in late 1862.